ksamuk/pixy/docs/arguments.rst

 --fst_maf_filter       Minor allele frequency filter for FST calculations, with value 0.0-1.0.
 Sites with MAF less than this value will be excluded.
 --outfile_prefix            **Required.** Path and prefix for the output file.
 Output files will be named like:
                             path/to/outfile_pi_[popname].txt
---n_cores           Number of CPU cores to use for pi and dxy calculations.

 An example: